Why Are Business Class Flights Cheaper from Europe Than from the US?

 Frequent Sales and Promotions in Europe

-European airlines frequently launch business class sales, targeting both leisure and self-funded business travellers.
-These sales often happen year-round and include long booking windows, sometimes 6 to 12 months in advance.
+European carriers regularly launch business class sales that target leisure and self-funded business travelers.
+These sales often feature long booking windows, sometimes six to twelve months in advance, making it easier to plan ahead and secure lower fares.

 Our Experience After Monitoring Thousands of Deals

-After many years of tracking premium cabin pricing, we can clearly say: business class fares departing Europe are on average cheaper, but not always.
-There are excellent deals out of North America as well, but you generally find more frequent and deeper discounts starting from Europe.
-That’s why many of our posted deals depart from cities like Amsterdam, Milan, Dublin, Paris, Munich or Madrid.
+After many years of tracking premium cabin pricing, we can confidently say: business class fares departing Europe are on average cheaper, but not always.
+There are excellent deals out of USA and Canada as well, but the most frequent and deepest discounts usually start from Europe.

 FAQ